Carrier Relationships: 8 Ways Brokers Can Strengthen Them

 Ask each carrier:

-• What types of loads their truck can haul and the capacity?
+- What types of loads can their truck haul and what’s their capacity?

-Take note of their feedback and show them you listen by providing the type of work they want.
+Take note of their feedback and show them you’re listening by providing the type of work they want.

 3. Enable fast load booking.

-Take good care of your best carriers by quickly book the loads they want most.
-Post loads for the carriers you prefer with Book It Now.
+Take good care of your best carriers by quickly booking the loads they want most.
+Post loads for the carriers you prefer with the Truckstop load board.

 4. Reduce deadhead mileage.